1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Representing AT&T Inc. in its attempted acquisition of Straight Path Communications Inc. (Nasdaq: STRP), a publicly-traded communications company with a nationwide portfolio of millimeter wave spectrum, including 39 GHz and 28 GHz wireless licenses, for $1.6 billion.

-Represented CRH plc, the international building materials group, in its attempted acquisition of Ash Grove Cement Company, a leading U.S. cement manufacturer for $3.5 billion.
+Represented CRH plc, the international building materials group, in its acquisition of Ash Grove Cement Company, a leading U.S. cement manufacturer for $3.5 billion.

 Insights View All